-DETROIT – The Little Caesars Pizza Bowl announced today that the Central Michigan Chippewas of the Mid-American Conference will meet the Western Kentucky Hilltoppers of the Sun Belt Conference on Wednesday, December 26, 2012 (7:30pm – ESPN) at Ford Field in Detroit.
+DETROIT – The Little Caesars Pizza Bowl announced today that the Bowling Green Falcons, champions of the Mid-American Conference, will meet the Pittsburgh Panthers of the Atlantic Coast Conference on Thursday, December 26, 2013 (6:00pm – ESPN) at Ford Field in Detroit.

 Bowling Green (BG) enters the bowl with an 10 – 3 record and riding a five-game winning streak, including a 47-27 MAC Championship game win against previously unbeaten and 14th ranked Northern Illinois.
 This year will mark the Falcons’ first return to the Detroit since their victory over Northwestern in the 2003 Motor City Bowl.

 Pittsburgh (Pitt) enters the bowl with a 6 – 6 record, with impressive wins over ACC Coastal Division Champion Duke and perennial national power Notre Dame.
 Pitt posted a 3-1 record against nonconference opponents this season, having only been defeated by bowl-bound Navy outside their conference.

 “We are thrilled to have the Falcons back with us this year, after such an outstanding 2013 championship season.
 Their nationally- ranked 2003 team and their sizable fan base brought one of the most exciting games in our bowl’s history to Detroit” said CEO & Executive Director Ken Hoffman.
 “Further, we welcome the Pitt Panthers to the Little Caesars Pizza Bowl.
 They have a strong football legacy from a football-rich area of the country.
 We are confident that their proximity to Detroit will allow a large contingent of Pitt fans to come see their team in a highly competitive bowl matchup this year.”